2021 American League Championship Series: Game 1

 Framber Valdez of the Astros was matched up against Chris Sale of the Red Sox, but the game would soon turn into a bullpen affair.
 The Red Sox loaded the bases with two outs in the top of the first, but were unable to score.
-The Astros scored a run in the bottom of the first; José Altuve, who had drawn a leadoff walk, scored on a sacrifice fly by Yordan Álvarez.
+The Astros scored a run in the bottom of the first; Jose Altuve, who had drawn a leadoff walk, scored on a sacrifice fly by Yordan Alvarez.
 In the bottom of the second, Houston loaded the bases with one out but did not score.
 A leadoff home run by Kiké Hernández in the top of the third tied the game.
 A one-out walk by Xander Bogaerts, followed by a single and an error, gave Boston a 2–1 lead, and Hunter Renfroe then doubled to make it a 3–1 game.
 With two out in the top of the third, Yimi García relieved Houston starter Framber Valdez.
 In the bottom of the frame, Sale left with two on and two out, relieved by Adam Ottavino.
 The game stayed this way for the next few innings as both teams would use seven relievers.
 A two-run homer by Altuve off of Tanner Houck with two out in the bottom of the sixth tied the game, 3–3.
 It was the 20th postseason homer of Altuve's career, tying him with Derek Jeter for third on the MLB all-time list while also marking him as the fastest hitter to 20 home runs in the postseason.
 Carlos Correa put Houston ahead, 4–3, with a solo home run in the bottom of the seventh off of Hansel Robles.
 After the Astros loaded the bases with none out in the bottom of the eighth off of Red Sox reliever Hirokazu Sawamura, an Altuve sacrifice fly gave Houston a 5–3 lead.
 Boston got a run back to start the ninth, as Hernández homered off of Houston closer Ryan Pressly.
 Pressly then retired the next three batters, giving Houston the win and a 1–0 lead in the series.

 The teams combined to use 16 total pitchers in the game, eight each.
 Hernández went 4-for-5 with two home runs while falling a triple short of the cycle.
 It gave him 29 total bases in his four most recent postseason games, tying the mark for the most total bases in a four-game span in postseason history with Reggie Jackson.